 4. Making Words

-This game consists of forming words by ordering fragments, syllables or loose letters.
+This game consists of forming words by arranging fragments, syllables or individual letters.

 Duration

-15 minutes, including the explanation of the activity and the closing.
+15 minutes, including explanation of the activity and closure.

 - Enhance repetition ability.